GDGToulouse/site-devfest-2019/content/speakers/corentin_wallez.md

 ---
 Graphics plumber @google

-Making GPUs accessible through software layers, focusing on the Web.
+Corentin is an engineer working on Chrome's GPU team in Google Paris.

-Chair of the "GPU for the Web" community group at W3C since early 2017.
+He leads development of the WebGPU API and chairs the "GPU for the Web" W3C group.

-Love to do system software to expose hardware through portable APIs.